Let’s get you startedSign in or create an account to view your personalized quotes.

 Best home insurance companies in Fort Lauderdale

 Residents of Fort Lauderdale have several insurers to choose from.
-As you begin your search, consider these insurers that could be a top choice based on your unique needs.
+As you begin your search, consider these top insurers that could be good options based on your unique needs.

-For homeowners who’ve been unable to get coverage on the private market, Citizens Property Insurance is a state-run, nonprofit insurer that may help.
-Through Citizens, homeowners can purchase policies that include protection for their structures, personal property, personal liability coverage, and medical payments insurance.
+For homeowners who’ve been unable to get coverage on the private market, Citizens Property Insurance is a state-run, not-for-profit insurer that may help.
+Through Citizens, homeowners can purchase policies that cover their structures, personal property, personal liability, and medical payments.

 Pros